onap/vnfrqts-requirements/docs/Chapter8.rst

 some cases corresponds to the stack name for the VNF when VNF instance is built based on a single module, single stack.
 Example of VNF instance
 name: vfdb9904v.
-All VNF performing this function, running the same software, coming from the same vendor will start with the same 4 characters, in this example, vfdb.
+All VNF performing this function, running the same software, coming from the same VNF provider will start with the same 4 characters, in this example, vfdb.

 VNF type, determined through these 4 characters, is also known as VNF